percona/community/content/_index.md

 ##  Projects - PMM, Kubernetes, and more

-We also create, contribute to, and use various open source projects.
+We also create, participate in, and work with many open source projects.
 Check out our [Projects](/projects).

 {{% grid size=3 %}}
 {{% griditem %}}